SteveBarnett/Remixing/_thinking/when-things-fall-apart-heart-advice-for-difficult-times.md

 ### 3. This very moment is the perfect teacher

-instead of being bad news, are actually very clear moments that teach us where it is that we’re holding back
+instead of being bad news, are actually very clear moments that teach us where it is that we’re holding back.

-being bad news, are actually very clear moments that teach us where it is that we’re holding back.
 They teach us to perk up and lean in when we feel we’d rather collapse and back away

 —all addictions stem from this moment when we meet our edge and we just can’t stand

 What’s encouraging about meditation is that even if we shut down, we can no longer shut down in ignorance.
 We see very clearly that we’re closing off.
-That

 we aspire to neither indulge nor repress—a hardness in us will dissolve.
 We will be softened by the sheer force of whatever energy arises